 Willis intends for the Consolidation to qualify as a "recapitalization" within the meaning of Section 368(a) of the Code for U.S. federal income tax purposes.
 On the basis that the Consolidation so qualifies, Willis shareholders whose pre-Consolidation Willis ordinary shares are exchanged in the Consolidation will not recognize gain or loss for U.S. federal income tax purposes, except to the extent of cash, if any, received in lieu of a fractional Willis ordinary share (which fractional share will be treated as received and then exchanged for such cash).
 Such Willis shareholder's aggregate tax basis in the post-Consolidation Willis ordinary shares received in the Consolidation, including any fractional share treated as being received and then exchanged for cash, would be the same as such shareholder's aggregate tax basis of the pre-Consolidation ordinary shares of Willis exchanged in the Consolidation.
-Such Willis shareholder's holding period for the post-Consolidation Willis ordinary shares received in the Consolidation Willis ordinary shares of Willis exchanged in the Consolidation Willis ordinary shares of Willis exchanged in the Consolidation will so ordinary shares of Willis exchanged in the Consolidation will be received in the Consolidation would include such shareholder's holding period for the pre-Consolidation ordinary shares of Willis exchanged in the Consolidation.
+Such Willis shareholder's holding period for the post-Consolidation Willis ordinary shares received in the Consolidation Willis ordinary shares of Willis exchanged in the Consolidation Willis ordinary shares of Willis exchanged in the Consolidation will so ordinary shares of Willis exchanged in the Consolidation will so ordinary shares of Willis exchanged in the Consolidation will so ordinary shares of Willis exchanged in the Consolidation will so ordinary shares of Willis exchanged in the Consolidation would include such shareholder's holding period for the pre-Consolidation ordinary shares of Willis exchanged in the Consolidation.